muziejus/javascripting-english-major/2-calculator.md

 language is making.
 But we’re building websites, not calculators.

 Nevertheless, getting a bit of flexibility with the console is useful.
 Let’s expand on that, then, with the `let` statement, which lets us define variables.
+Type along in the console.

 ```javascript
 > let burrito;